-There are no examples in human history that demonstrate scarcity as a pre condition of economics.
-We have never run out of any resource, in all of human history, before we replaced it with something else.
-We also have never found any example of a migration of people, by refugee, war, or voluntary movement, that has caused a destination country to economically suffer.
+There are no examples in human history that demonstrate scarcity as a pre condition of life.
+We have never run out of any resource, in all of human history, before we replaced it with something better.
+We have never had any example of a mass migration of people, by refugee, war, or voluntary movement, that has caused a destination country to suffer economically.
 In fact, just the opposite is true.
-They have thrived.
+They have prospered and thrived.
 Is there scarcity in the world?
 Sure, but is it a precondition of life on earth ?
 It is time for us to rethink this formula.

-Scarcity exists, but not because we lack resources, or because we have ‘too many people’.
+Scarcity exists, but not because we lack resources, or because we have ‘too many people’ consuming them.
 In fact, it is just the opposite.
 It is because we lack agreement.
 Instead of working on 100%, we are focused on who is to be included or who should be re-adjusted.
 That will not create more survival.
 What creates survival is wealth, which is much more than money.
 Money only stores wealth.
-Changes in real wealth, such as have taken place in the last 100 years in India, or the last 25 years in Bangladesh, saving 100’s of millions of lives, haven take place by agreement, something humans are not very good at yet.
+Growth in real wealth, such as has taken place in the last 100 years in India, or the last 25 years in Bangladesh, has saved 100’s of millions of lives, and takes place by agreement, something humans are not yet very good at yet.
 To begin with, we have to focus on people as the real economic resource.
 The Fuller Treaty establishes a higher value to each person signing and adopting it, just as their country or global ID does.
 It creates a statement of justice and human economic value as an agent of agreement.